Metastatic brain tumor

 Exams and Tests

-A neurologic examination can show brain and nervous system changes based on where the tumor is in the brain.
+An exam can show brain and nervous system changes based on where the tumor is in the brain.
 Signs of increased pressure in the skull are also common.
 Some tumors may not show signs until they are very large.
 Then, they can cause a very quick decline in nervous system function.

 The original (primary) tumor may be found by examining tumor tissues from the brain.